Government Pension Offset (GPO) Social Security Reduction

 It does apply to those who transferred from CSRS to FERS unless they have five continuous years of coverage under that retirement system.
 However, under Social Security law, anyone eligible for both benefits under Social Security can only get the larger of the two—the earned benefit or the spousal benefit.
 In almost all cases, the individual’s own earned benefit would exceed the spousal benefit.

-The Social Security Earnings Test is a reduction in an individual’s Social Security payments made when he or she continues to work after benefits begin and earns over an allowable amount ($18,240 in 2020).
+The Social Security Earnings Test is a reduction in an individual’s Social Security payments made when he or she continues to work after benefits begin and earns over an allowable amount ($18,960 in 2021).
 For every $2 earned over this amount, the individual will give up $1 in benefits between age 62 and their full retirement age (for those retiring in 2021, 66 and two months, phasing up by two months a year until it reaches 67 for those born in 1960 or after).
-In the year you reach your full retirement age, you can earn up to a separate limit ($48,600 in 2020) in the months before you reach your full retirement age with no reduction in benefits; for every $3 you earn over that limit in that period, $1 is withheld from benefits.
+In the year you reach your full retirement age, you can earn up to a separate limit ($50,520 in 2021) in the months before you reach your full retirement age with no reduction in benefits; for every $3 you earn over that limit in that period, $1 is withheld from benefits.
 There is no earnings test after full retirement age.
 The only money that is counted for earnings test purposes is money which you receive for work you perform, whether as an employee or a self-employed person; it does not apply to other forms of income such as an annuity.